nf-core/eager/docs/output.md

 You will receive output for each library.
 This means that if you use TSV input and have one library sequenced over multiple lanes and sequencing types, these are merged and you will get mapping statistics of all lanes and sequencing configurations in one value.

 The main output of MALT is the `.rma6` file format, which can be only loaded into MEGAN and it's related tools.
+The rma-file is further processed by the taxpasta module to provide a standardised tabular output for the MEGAN classifications

 You will only receive the `.sam` files if you supply `--metagenomics_malt_savereads` parameters to the pipeline.